elpython/elpython-meta/README.md

 a Python Enhancement Proposal and submitted to python-dev for consideration.

-Actually taking that step would be conditional on credible commitments of full-time developer support from interested commercial Python redistributors :)
+Actually taking that step would be conditional on credible commitments of full-time developer support from interested commercial Python redistributors and other organisations :)

 # How often would new EL Python releases happen?